-How Much Does Chicken Bone Broth at Costco Cost?
+How Much Does the Costco Chicken Bone Broth Cost?

 Costco sells their 6 cartons of Kirkland Signature Organic Chicken Bone Broth for $18.99.
-Each carton breaks down to a price of $3.17 per carton or $0.10 per ounce.
+Each carton is priced at $3.17 each or $0.10 per ounce.

 This is definitely on the higher end for chicken broth, as Costco sells Swanson chicken broth for $0.05 per ounce.